ekinderdiyok/customer-segmentation/README.md

 This Jupyter notebook is used for generating all the CSV files in the `📁data` folder.
 The data are random, yet biased, such that it yields some fruitful results for customer segmentation.
 The data are created by the author and are not downloaded from anywhere.

 ### `02_create_database.sql`
 This SQL script is responsible for creating the database schema.
+It creates a local PostgreSQL database on user's computer.
 It defines the tables, relationships, and constraints necessary to store the customer, order, brand, and loyalty program data.

 ### `03_segment_customers.ipynb`
 This Jupyter notebook performs customer segmentation analysis. **Recency-Frequency-Monetary (RFM)** and **K-Means Clustering** were used to segment customers.